Artist: philothea flynn

 workshop at studio toru

 Known for her bespoke versatile style, each jewellery piece is individually crafted with great care.
 Philothea creates unique pieces of jewellery with mainly recycled pure silver and sterling silver and also with brass, copper, gold and bronze.
 She consciously chooses products that are environmentally friendly and aims to make jewellery that is ethical and sustainable.
-Philothea enjoys constantly learning – whether it be about healing properties in gemstones or new ways in transforming metals and is unashamedly a tool geek!
+Philothea enjoys constantly learning – whether it be about healing properties in gemstones or new ways of transforming metals and is unashamedly a tool geek!
 She enjoys creating special jewellery commissions to celebrate loved ones and life events.

-My bio & jeweller’s journey
+My bio & jeweller’s journey:

 I am inspired by a variety of jewellery styles and techniques and often look at nature and wonder how I can express what I see in jewellery.
 Always curious to know more I see my learning journey will be never-ending.
 The deep satisfaction of making jewellery to adorn our bodies and gift to others is my way of showing appreciation for (my) life.